Getting ready to interview for that VMware administrator job? Interviews can be tough, and the field of qualified...

 Knowing the products is certainly important, but it's even more important to use those virtualization tools productively.
 Once a prospective employer establishes what you're supposed to know, expect the conversation to turn to your scope of responsibilities -- how are you using those tools now, and what are doing with those tools?

 Generally speaking, you should go into the interview with solid experience implementing VMware vSphere for server virtualization and consolidation.
 This usually means provisioning, tuning, monitoring and migrating virtual machines -- this is what VMware is for.
-You should have a strong background supporting supplemental tasks like performance monitoring, backups or replication, log analysis and reporting, troubleshooting and root cause analysis, and problem resolution for VMware environments.
+You should have a strong background supporting supplemental tasks like performance monitoring, development, backups or replication, log analysis and reporting, troubleshooting and root cause analysis, and problem resolution for VMware environments.

 You should be able to assess the current VMware environment and keep it up to date by reviewing existing technologies and configurations, and then implementing improvements and upgrades as required.
 In many cases, this includes managing patch deployment, and managing the security configuration of data center systems.
 Also expect to show expertise with other VMware tools like vCenter Server and show responsibility for implementing, tuning and maintaining those other VMware products.